This article may contain compensated links. Please read disclaimer for more info.

 Day 3 | Saint-Raphaël

-Day 3 of this road trip Route du Mimosa explores the town of Saint-Raphaël, a seaside resort with the Massif de l’Esterel in the background very popular with artists, athletes, and politicians.
-Saint-Raphaël is the perfect place to spend a couple of relaxing days, and there’s a bit of sightseeing too.
+Day 3 of this road trip, Route du Mimosa in France, explores the town of Saint-Raphaël, a seaside resort with the Massif de l’Esterel in the background.
+A very popular town with artists, athletes, and politicians, Saint-Raphaël is the perfect place to spend a couple of relaxing days (and there’s a bit of sightseeing, too).

 The list of best things to do in Saint-Raphaël includes: